Eric-Fernald/Personal-Coding-Projects/Projects/Kerbal Rocket To Orbit/README.md

 # KSP-kRPC-Python
 This contains the code to make a rocket launch and a rocket stage land relatively unharmed in the ocean afterwards.
+This is currently a work in progress.